-Backpack camping is allowed within the Petrified Forest National Wilderness Area, requiring, at minimum, a 1 mile hike away from two designated parking spots.
+Backcountry camping is allowed within the Petrified Forest National Wilderness Area, requiring, at minimum, a 1 mile hike away from two designated parking spots.
 A free backcountry permit is available from one of the visitor centers.
-Permits may not be attained in advance.
+Permits must be obtained on the same-day as you embark.

 There are private campgrounds throughout Navajo and Apache Counties, in and around Holbrook, Sun Valley, St. Johns, Joseph City, and other communities.

 The National Forest Service maintains great campgrounds in:

 Nearby Arizona and New Mexico State Parks include: